NYUAD-CRC/crc-docs/_sources/hpc/storage/archive.rst.txt

             rsync <source-dir> <dest-dir>

       - Usual commands like rsync and cp can be used to copy out from ``/archive``.
-The dmfget would be handled in the backgroound.
+The dmfget would be handled in the background.

 Best Practices
 --------------